inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 to prevent users from accidentally editing or deleting important data.
 Edit mode is switched on or off individually for each layer.

-Let’s enter edit mode for the :guilabel:`gedung_campus` layer:
+Let’s enter edit mode for the :guilabel:`gedung_kampus` layer:

-21. Select :guilabel:`gedung_campus` in the Layers panel.
+21. Select :guilabel:`gedung_kampus` in the Layers panel.

 22. Click on the :guilabel:`Toggle Editing` button: